11 Mind-Expanding Things to Do in Carlisle PA and Surrounding Cumberland Valley PA

 VISIT: US Army Heritage and Education Center

-With very little signage, you just might miss this fantastic, interactive, well designed homage to our military men and women that “tells the Army’s story one solder at a time.”
+With very little signage, you just might miss the fantastic US Army Heritage and Education Center: an interactive, well designed homage to our military men and women that “tells the Army’s story one soldier at a time.”

 Encompassing an indoor museum, a mile long outdoor Heritage Trail, and a large, personal-papers archival library (as opposed to the National Archives which are Government documents), you can spend several engrossing hours here.
 And it’s FREE.